darksworm/aerospace-scratchpad/docs/README.md

 aerospace-scratchpad show Terminal --filter window-title=kitty
 # Bring all Terminal windows with title containing "kitty" to the current workspace.

-aerospace-scratchpad show Kitty -F window-title=/kitty.*work/i
+aerospace-scratchpad show Kitty -F window-title='(?i)kitty.*work'
-# Bring all windows with title matching the regex "kitty.*work" to the current workspace.
-Eg. "kitty work", "kitty work project", etc.
+# Bring all windows with title matching the regex (Case insensitive) "kitty.*work" to the current workspace.
+Eg. "kitty work", "kitty work project", "KITTY more WORK", etc

 ## Example on how to use only window filter (We may allow empty patterns in the future)
 aerospace-scratchpad show . --filter window-title=kitty